abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 - Possibility - Impossibility - speculation for the possibility/impossibility of a given thing
 - Existence - Non-existence - perception of a thing as existing/non-existing
 - Necessity - Contingency - acceptance of a thing as inherently true (existence given through possibility itself)

-For an interesting analysis of what categories are from someone who does not agree with Kant's position, see [this article](http://www.thelogician.net/LOGICAL-and-SPIRITUAL-REFLECTIONS/Kant/Kant-Categories-B5.htm).

 Of the deduction of pure concepts for the understanding